 Who doesn’t love riding motorcycles at high speed?
 But is it suitable for your motorbike?

 No, riding regularly at high speed can also cause motorbike engines to overheat.
 And it’s more common in old motorcycles.

 At the high RPM, your motorbike engine has to push harder.
 And the motorbike engine makes it even harder if there’s something wrong with the piston and cylinder.
-Tight chain, low tire pressure, high friction between piston and cylinder are some of the reasons why your motorbike engine pushes even more hard.
+Tight chains, low tire pressure, and high friction between piston and cylinder are some of the reasons why your motorbike engine pushes even harder.

 I recommend taking a 15-minute break after riding for more than 1 hour to cool down the engine.

 Problems in the radiator, including leakage and faulty fan, can also make your engine overheat.